Client:

 {↓} A building with history, now it’s the new kid on the BLOK.

-{→} Custom typography inspired by the shape of the building and its many edges.
+{→} Custom typography inspired by the building’s footprint and its distinctive network of edges and angles.

 {↑} Communal 5th floor roof terrace.